Thursday, August 14, 2025

 "Fifi, Fifi."

-I shook my head thinking him cruel, but Fifi came bounding from the underbrush.
+I shook my head thinking him cruel, but Fifi bounded from the underbrush.

-His hair was matted like a Rasta and his body was considerably thinner for the regime of squirrels and trash.
+His hair was matted like a Rasta and his body was considerably thinner from a diet of squirrels and trash.

-The car stopped and the man greeted his dog, as if this rendezvous had been planned from the start.
+The man greeted his dog with a smile, as if this rendezvous had been planned from the start adn that they had experienced this reunion more than once before.

 "Oh, Fifi, time for you to see the beauty salon."

-The owner put him back in the Citroen and they drove off in the direction of Neuilly-Sur-Seine, proving once more Josh Fielding's old adage, "A dog is the only animal that loves you more than it loves itself."
+The owner opened the door to Citroen.
+Fifi jumped inside withiut a snarl and they drove off in the direction of Neuilly-Sur-Seine, proving once more Josh Fielding's old adage, "A dog is the only animal that loves you more than it loves itself."

 Even if their owners are Parisienne.